 Cloudmark advises that there is a step-by-step method to get out of this situation.
 Initially, ISPs do not need to receive emails from an IPv6 host, except for their own customers that send such emails.

-This approach would allow for an easy migration, and will offer some level of business continuity to companies and organizations that have already migrated to IPv6.
+This approach would allow for easy migration and will offer some level of business continuity to companies and organizations that have already migrated to IPv6.

 Paul Wood, formerly an anti-spam expert with Message Labs (now Symantec Cloud), confirms that security service providers across the globe are not leaving out the idea of applying tough controls on mail from IPv6 hosts and networks.

-Paul believes that, until and unless necessary, ISPs shouldn’t accept e-mails unless they comes from an established, trusted source.
+Paul believes that, until and unless necessary, ISPs shouldn’t accept e-mails unless they come from an established, trusted source.